What tickets Round Robin assigns?

 When an agent goes out of office, what is the best - to put him as inactive in the 'Active' column or to put him as unavailable in the 'Availability' column?

 It's better to use the "Availability" column for this purpose.
-The "Active" column mark the agents you want to work with in the app.
-The app shows the active agents only in rules, dashboard an so on.
+The "Active" column lists the agents with whom you want to work inside the application.
+The app shows the active agents in the Rules table, dashboard, and so on.

-I have new agent in Zendesk interface.
+I have a new agent in the Zendesk interface.
 How can I add the agent to Round Robin?

-- Choose "Yes" option in "Active" column for the agent
+- Choose the "Yes" option in the "Active" column for the agent

 - Choose appropriate availability for the agent